rfustino/DotNet-Algorand-SDK-Xamarin/README.md

 SAMPLE XAMARIN app:

-1) NET 2.0 STANDARD LIBRARY - Xamarin (which has code samples for consuming the REST API SDK and non REST API functions such as GenerateAccount)
+1) NET 2.0 STANDARD LIBRARY - Xamarin (which has code samples for consuming the REST API SDK and one non REST API function, GenerateAccount)

 2) ANDROID - Xamarin